cordero-cristian/devin-playbooks/ssd-playbook.md

 - If phase resolution seems off, inspect the current feature dir and available docs with `.specify/scripts/bash/check-prerequisites.sh --json` (or the PowerShell equivalent under `.specify/scripts/`).

 ## Forbidden Actions
+- Do not open the PR from a branch that does not follow `feature/<ticket-number>/<short-description>` (lowercase, `<short-description>` fewer than 3 words), and do not open a PR whose title omits the leading `<ticket-number>`.
+- Do not create a branch or start any phase before the base branch is known — if the user hasn't specified it, stop and clarify.
 - Do not run `implement` before `tasks.md` exists, or `plan` before an approved `spec.md`.
 - Do not skip the `clarify` or `analyze` steps — both are mandatory in this workflow.
 - Do not commit secrets or credentials, and do not run live/production flows unless the user explicitly requests it.
 - Do not hand-edit generated artifacts to force analyze/checks to pass — fix the underlying spec/plan/tasks and re-run the relevant phase.
-- Do not disable or bypass the Spec Kit git hooks, and do not commit directly to the default branch.
+- Do not disable or bypass the Spec Kit git hooks, and do not commit directly to the base branch.